2xx Range (Success): Codes in this range indicate a successful API request. This means the requested operation was completed as expected.

 200 - OKThe request was successful, and everything worked as expected.

-403 - AuthorizationThe used API key doesn't have the necessary permissions to perform the request.
+403 - AuthorizationThe provided API Key doesn’t have the necessary permissions to perform the request.

 404 - Not FoundThe requested resource does not exist.

-409 - ConflictThe request conflicts with another request, often due to the use of the same idempotent key.
+409 - ConflictThe request conflicts with another request, often due to using the same idempotent key.

 423 - LockedThe requested resource is temporarily locked due to an ongoing operation.
-Please wait for it to become available again before retrying the request.
+Please wait for the resource to become available again before retrying.

 429 - Too Many RequestsToo many requests were made to the API in a short period.
-We recommend using an exponential backoff for your requests.
+We recommend implementing exponential backoff for your requests.

-500 - Internal Server ErrorThese codes indicate a rare issue on Ivy's end: something went wrong with Ivy's servers.
+500 - Internal Server ErrorThis code indicates a rare issue on Ivy’s servers: something went wrong on our end.

 Error Attributes

-This field provides a short string indicating the reported error code.
+code string A short string indicating the specific error code.